Marion Boswell1

 Last Edited=11 Nov 2006

-Elizabeth Malyn was born circa 1692.2 She was the daughter of Thomas Malyn.1 She married, firstly, James Fleet.1 She married, secondly, Captain Joseph Sabine.1 She married, thirdly, Maj.-Gen. Charles Cathcart, 8th Lord Cathcart, son of Alan Cathcart, 7th Lord Cathcart and Elizabeth Dalrymple, in 1739.1 She married, fourthly, Lt.-Col. Hugh Macquire on 18 May 1745.1 She died on 3 August 1789 at Tewin, Hertfordshire, England.1,2 She was buried at Tewin, Hertfordshire, England.2
+Elizabeth Malyn was born circa 1692.2 She was the daughter of Thomas Malyn.1 She married, firstly, James Fleet.1 She married, secondly, Captain Joseph Sabine.1 She married, thirdly, Maj.-Gen. Charles Cathcart, 8th Lord Cathcart, son of Alan Cathcart, 7th Lord Cathcart and Elizabeth Dalrymple, in 1739.1 She married, fourthly, Lt.-Col. Hugh Macquire on 18 May 1745.1 She died on 3 August 1789 at Tewin, Hertfordshire, EnglandG.1,2 She was buried at Tewin, Hertfordshire, EnglandG.2

 Her married name became Fleet.1 Her married name became Sabine.1 From 1739, her married name became Cathcart.
 From 18 May 1745, her married name became Macquire.
-Between 1748 and 1764 at Castle Nugent, County Meath, Ireland, she refused to make over her property to her fourth husband, so he kept her as a prisoner.3
+Between 1748 and 1764 at Castle Nugent, County Meath, IrelandG, she refused to make over her property to her fourth husband, so he kept her as a prisoner.3

 Citations